-- 1 To determine if the DRAGEN system is hanging, follow the instructions in How to Identify if the System is Hanging on page 116. - 2 Collect diagnostic information after a hang, or a crash, as described in Sending Diagnostic Information to Illumina Support on page 116. - 3 After all information has been collected, reset your system. if needed, as described in Resetting Your System after a Crash or Hang on page 116.
+- 1 To determine if the DRAGEN system is hanging, follow the instructions in How to Determine if the System is Hanging. - 2 Collect diagnostic information after a hang, or a crash, as described in Sending Diagnostic Information to Illumina Support. - 3 After all information has been collected, reset your system. if needed, as described in Resetting Your System after a Crash or Hang.

-How to Identify if the System is Hanging
+How to Determine if the System is Hanging